-The true story behind the 2013 film The Conjuring is that of the well known Perron family.
-The Perron family haunting started in the winter of 1970 after Roger and Carolyn Perron moved into the home of their dreams.
+The true story behind the 2013 film The Conjuring is that of the well-known Perron family.
+The Perron family’s haunting started in the winter of 1970 after Roger and Carolyn Perron moved into the home of their dreams.

 The home was located on Round Top Road, Harrisville, Rhode Island.
 Built in 1736, it was a charming country home with ten rooms.
 It was the perfect choice for Roger and Carolyn to move into with their five young children.

-The children, all girls, shared bedrooms in pairs, apart from the eldest Andrea Perron whom had a bedroom all to herself.
+The children, all girls, shared bedrooms in pairs, apart from the eldest Andrea Perron who had a bedroom all to herself.

 The Perron family began to notice something very strange on the very first day in their new home.
 The previous owner had advised the family to leave the lights on at night, the confused Perrons had no idea why.

 Little did they know that they were about to encounter a haunting by the eight generations of tragic families that had previously resided in the Old Arnold Estate.